-If either player has no Basic Pokémon in their opening hand, that player must take a mulligan.
+If either player has no Basic Pokémon in his or her opening hand, that player must take a mulligan.
 Here's how the timing works:

 If both players have no Basic Pokémon in their opening hands:

 Both players reveal their hands, then just start over as normal.